wooline/react-coat/docs/en.md

     }
   }
   // uncatched error will dispatch @@framework/ERROR action
-  // subscribe it and reporting to the server
+  // observed it and reporting to the server
   @effect(null) // set null that means loading state are not needed protected async ["@@framework/ERROR"](error: CustomError) {
     if (error.code === "401") {